 The end of February sees the Jr. Iditarod Race and awards.
-This is where the young and up and coming mushers get practice for their future Iditarod, and gain recognition for their own hard training.
+This is where the young and up-and-coming mushers get to practice for their future Iditarod, and gain recognition for their own hard training.

 If you want to meet the pros, head on to the IditaRider Meet & Greet and Pizza Lunch on Thursday, March 2 at 12 noon at the Lakefront Anchorage Hotel.
 Here you may get the chance to ask questions and speak to the mushers.

 A full list of the events surrounding the Iditarod can be found here.

 Booking accommodations and your Alaska winter SUV rental

 The Iditarod is an important, and therefore busy, time of the year for Alaska.
 If you plan on tracking the race at all you’ll want to book your accommodations now – if you haven’t already.

 There are a variety of options, and it’s tough for us to say which is best for you.
 All our Alaska winter SUV rental clients are looking for something different.
 This late in the game, you may just want to find the one with availability.
 Here are the top accommodations around Nome as ranked by TripAdvisor reviewers.